 Geoff joined Watsi on March 12th, 2013.
-Six years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Geoff's most recent donation traveled 2,600 miles to support Maria Jose, an bright baby girl from Colombia, to fund clubfoot correction surgery to have a full life ahead.
+Seven years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Geoff's most recent donation traveled 8,500 miles to support Malaso, a six-month-old baby girl from Kenya, to fund a life-saving colostomy for her birth condition.

 Maria Jose is a cute and intelligent baby from Colombia.
 She lives with her single mother, Sandra, and her godmother and aunt.
 Sandra only has good wishes for her daughter, and works really hard to see her baby happy.
 Maria Jose has clubfoot on both feet, a condition in which the foot is twisted out of shape.
 This will cause difficulty walking and even wearing shoes in the future.
 Fortunately, Maria Jose's family traveled to visit our medical partner, Clínica Noel.
 There, surgeons will perform clubfoot repair surgery on August 31th.
 Our partner is requesting $1,500 to fund Maria Jose's bilateral clubfoot repair.
 After treatment, she will be able to crawl, walk and run with ease.
 Sandra shares her hopes for Maria Jose's development, "I really wish to see her grow as a normal child, and enjoy every step of her life.
 After the surgery I deeply want to see her crawl, walk, run, and play with other kids."